Alert notice

 August 2, 2023

 So you’re looking to convert your home from gas to electric?
 That’s great.
-Going electric is better for the environment, for your health – and better for your hip pocket.
+Going electric is better for the environment, for your health – and can be better for your hip pocket.
 The trick is to break down the transition into manageable steps.
 Here’s how to get started.

 What does ‘going electric’ actually mean?